PaulDMooney/testblog/BLOG_2.md

 }
 ```

-*Note*: This does put a bit of a demand on the reader to understand the convention going on here.
-As any sentence
+*Note*: This does put a bit of a demand on the reader to understand the convention going on here, as any sentence
 that can be inferred from the hierarchy starts deeper into the hierarchy than it does in the "Given-When-Then" pattern.
-I believe this is a not a difficult expectation for readers to pick up on this pattern, especially for the
+I believe this is a not a difficult expectation for readers to pick up on this pattern, especially given the
 organizational advantage it provides.

 #### Alternative: UnitUnderTest-Given-When-Then Pattern
 So far, I've omitted the `When` context because I state the inputs in the `Given` context.
 This is a personal preference
 and if you believe `Given`s should only state preconditions, then you can include a `When` context to describe the inputs.
-Both of these do not need to exist, sometimes you don't have preconditions, or sometimes you don't have inputs.
+Both of these do not need to exist - sometimes you don't have preconditions, and sometimes you don't have inputs.

 Example with both `Given` and `When` contexts, because there is both a preconditon and an input:
 * PersonService